 From food production to automotive fabrication, this industry incorporates a diverse spectrum of manufacturers including Biotech & Pharma.
 Engineers, operators, assemblers and compounders face the dangers of working with and near heavy-duty machinery, conveyor belts and combustible liquids, and spray booths.
 Warehouses and production plants are noisy and fast-paced, with many moving parts.
 How does your safety policy alert emergency personnel?

 Class A, yard jockey drivers and crude oil haulers transport goods in double-wides, semis and tanker trucks.
-They are often on the road alone for long periods of time, and with unreliable road conditions and potential fatigue, these workers are susceptible to accidents, health events, and interaction with the public.
+These lone workers are often on the road for long periods of time, and with unreliable road conditions and potential fatigue, these workers are susceptible to accidents, health events, and interaction with the public.
 Within shipping and receiving facilities, heavy items and moving forklifts pose risks to warehouse personnel and supervisors.
 Can you protect your assets every step of the way?